 - 1 clove garlic , minced

-- Slice the bacon into 1/4-inch pieces and cook in a medium-sized pot over medium heat, stirring occasionally until bacon is crisp.
-Remove bacon from pot and place on a paper towel-lined plate.
+- Slice the bacon into ¼-inch pieces and cook in a medium-sized pot over medium heat, stirring occasionally until bacon is crisp.
+Remove bacon from pot with a slotted spoon and place on a paper towel-lined plate.

 - Add the minced garlic and cook for 1 minute longer.